lh3/miniprot/README.md

 intron in the junction does not overlap with any introns in the Gencode annotation.

-We only evaluated miniprot r158 and [spaln][spaln] v2.4.13a as these are the only tools practical for whole genomes.
+We only evaluated miniprot-r162 and [spaln][spaln]-2.4.13a as these are the only tools practical for whole genomes.
 Running other tools would require to find approximate protein mapping first and then realign in each local region.
 This procedure is complex and does not evaluate the mapping step.
 In addition,